jyeshe/uint_set/README.md

 # UintSet

-[`UintSet`](https://hexdocs.pm/uint_set/UintSet.html) is an alternative set type in Elixir, designed to hold non-negative integer elements.
+[`UintSet`](https://hexdocs.pm/uint_set/UintSet.html) is an alternative set type in Elixir, designed to hold sets of small, non-negative integers.

 `UintSet` emulates the full `MapSet` interface, except for `MapSet.size` which is replaced by `UintSet.length`.